 Enhancing soil fertility, particularly by fostering the development of complementary soil micro-organisms"

-Agricen and our sister company, Agricen Sciences, are enhancing plant health and nutrition with biostimulants derived from a naturally occurring, diverse community of microorganisms and the biochemical byproducts they produce ( e.g., organic acids, proteins, enzymes).
+Agricen and our sister companies, Agricen Sciences and Agricen Australia, are enhancing plant health and nutrition with biostimulants derived from a naturally occurring, diverse community of microorganisms and the biochemical byproducts they produce ( e.g., organic acids, proteins, enzymes).
 These biochemicals are are the key functioning components of our commercially available biocatalyst product technology.
 The biochemistry in our products interacts with the plant-soil system to increase the availability and uptake of nutrients that are applied in the form of fertilizers or that are present already in the soil or in crop residues.

 Our rigorous scientific research program continues to be focused on developing biostimulant products rooted in biology and biochemistry, with the goal of further improving the performance of plant nutrition programs and providing growers with the tools they need to increase productivity and sustainability.